March 25, 2026

 Pro Tip: Your goal determines the type of refinance you should pursue (rate-and-term, cash-out, or streamline).

-Heads up: A lower rate isn’t always a better deal.
-Ask for the Annual Percentage Rate (APR), which includes lender fees and gives a clear picture of the loan’s cost.
+Heads up: A lower rate isn't always a better deal.
+Ask for the Annual Percentage Rate (APR), which includes lender fees and gives a clearer picture of the loan's true cost.

-Compare APRs across at least 3 lenders for the same loan type and term.
+Compare APRs across at least three lenders for the same loan type and term.
+A mortgage broker can run this comparison across multiple lenders on your behalf - without submitting a separate application to each one.

-Refinancing can cost between 2% to 6% of your loan amount.
-Make sure you ask:
+Refinancing typically costs 3% to 6% of your loan amount (Source: Freddie Mac).
+Make sure you ask about:

 - Application fees